MP Estate Planning UK

 Legal Framework Surrounding Wills in the UK

-The UK’s legal framework governing wills is complex, with specific laws that dictate how estates are distributed.
-Understanding this framework is essential for making informed decisions about estate planning and potential modifications to a will after death.
+The legal framework governing wills and estates in England and Wales is well-established, with specific legislation that dictates how estates are distributed.
+Understanding this framework is essential for making informed decisions about estate planning and the potential to modify how an estate is distributed after death.

 Overview of Inheritance Laws